 By Rabbi Matt Rutta

-Rabbi Matt Rutta, M.A.Ed., is the director of Jewish Student Life at the Hillels of North Texas.
+Rabbi Matt Rutta, M.A.Ed., is the director of Jewish student life at the Hillels of North Texas and is a member of the Rabbinic Association of Greater Dallas.